The Himalayas is a massive mountain system in

 ago this fast moving Indo-Australian plate had completely closed the Tethys

-summit of Mount Everest is made of marine limestone from this ancient ocean.
+illustrated that the summit of Mount Everest is made of marine limestone from

-Today, the Indian plate continues to be driven horizontally at the Tibetan
+Nowadays, the Indian plate continues to drive at the Tibetan

 Plateau, which forces the plateau to continue to move upwards.
 The Indian plate

 is still moving at 67 mm per year, and over the next 10 million years it will